 The Payment Services Directive 2015 (PSD2) has revolutionised financial services in the European Union by adding more transparency and greater data sharing among market participants.
 One of such innovations is open banking that allows for Third Party Providers (TPPs) to elevate access for payment service users via “Access-to-Account” or XS2A.
 The XS2A has two main uses- for supplying information and connecting a TPP to initiate payments on the instructions of the payment service user through such TPP.
-The latter TPP is known as a Payment Initiation Service Provider (PISP), which basically is a service enabling access to a user’s payment account to initiate the transfer of funds on their behalf with the user’s consent and authentication.
+The latter TPP is known as a Payment Initiation Service Provider (a company with a so-called PISP license), which basically is a service enabling access to a user’s payment account to initiate the transfer of funds on their behalf with the user’s consent and authentication.

-Payment Account Information Service Providers (PISPs) are established in order to ease the use and access to the finances by the customers.
-They act as intermediaries that connect Account Servicing Payment Service Providers (ASPSPs) and provide consolidated access to the user’s payment accounts in one place.
-ASPSPs include banks, building societies, payment institutions (PIs), e-money issuers, and credit card providers.
+Payment Initiation Service Providers (PISPs) are established in order to ease the use and access to the finances by the customers.
+They act as intermediaries that connect Account Servicing Payment Service Providers (ASPSPs) and provide consolidated access to the user’s payment accounts in one place by allowing them to easily execute payments.
+ASPSPs include banks, building societies, UK Payment Institutions (PIs), UK Electronic Money Institutions (EMIs) and credit card providers.

 Examples of Payment Initiation Service Providers (PISPs)